High Potential Individual Visa – UK Guide 2025

 To be eligible for a High Potential Individual visa, an applicant must be able to show that they can support themselves on their arrival in the UK without relying on public funds.
 This means being able to show cash funds of at least £1,270 at the date of application.

 The High Potential Individual visa applicant must be able to show that they have held those funds in their account for 28 days or more, ending no more than 31 days before the date of their application.
-If the applicant is already in the UK and is applying to switch into this route, they will not need to show funds if they have been in the UK for at least 12 months.
+If the applicant has already been in the UK with lawful status for at least 12 months at the time of their application, they will not need to meet the financial maintenance requirement.

 4. Suitability Requirements